AY2526S1-CS2113-W14-4/tp/docs/team/lukeai-tan.md

 - This enhancement centralizes the instantiation of commands based on user input, improving separation of concerns and maintainability.
 - Simplifies `CommandParser` by delegating command creation, making it easier to add new commands in the future.

-#### Argument Parser (`ArgumentParser`)
-- Designed and implemented `ArgumentParser` to centralize command argument parsing.
-- Provides a structured way for commands like `add`, `delete`, `update`, `list` to parse their input arguments.
-- Allows future developers to easily add new parsing methods for additional commands, promoting modularity and code reuse.

-#### Argument Parsing Support (`DateFormatter` and `Date`)
-- Created `DateFormatter` for parsing user-provided dates and `Date` as a custom comparable date object used across internships.

 #### Exit, Username, Dashboard Command (`ExitCommand`, `UsernameCommand`, `DashboardCommand`)
 - Implemented the `exit` command for users to exit the program.